Watrick117/Conway_ePaper/README.md

 ### Installation: via ssh over wifi

-1. Start with a fresh install of Raspbian Lite OS with ssh enabled
+1. Start with a fresh install of Raspbian Lite OS with ssh and spi enabled

 2. Update Raspbian and Download Prerequisites
    ```sh